XY-boy/DeepCAMS/README.md

 ```

 ## Citation
-If you find our work helpful, please cite:
+If you find our work helpful, please consider to cite:
 ```
-@ARTICLE{9530280,
+@article{xiao2022generating,
-author={Xiao, Yi and Su, Xin and Yuan, Qiangqiang and Liu, Denghong and Shen, Huanfeng and Zhang, Liangpei},
+  title={Generating a long-term (2003- 2020) hourly 0.25° global PM2.
+5 dataset via spatiotemporal downscaling of CAMS with deep learning (DeepCAMS)}, author={Xiao, Yi and Wang, Yuan and Yuan, Qiangqiang and He, Jiang and Zhang, Liangpei}, journal={Science of The Total Environment}, volume={848}, pages={157747}, year={2022}, publisher={Elsevier}
-journal={IEEE Transactions on Geoscience and Remote Sensing},
-title={Satellite Video Super-Resolution via Multiscale Deformable Convolution Alignment and Temporal Grouping Projection},
-year={2022},
-volume={60},
-number={},
-pages={1-19},
-doi={10.1109/TGRS.2021.3107352}
 }
 ```

 ## Acknowledgement
-Our work is built upon [RBPN](https://github.com/alterzero/RBPN-PyTorch) and [TDAN](https://github.com/YapengTian/TDAN-VSR-CVPR-2020).
+Our work is built upon [XVFI](https://github.com/JihyongOh/XVFI) and [ABPN](https://github.com/Holmes-Alan/ABPN).
-Thanks to the author for the source code !
+Thanks to the author for the awesome works!